What is a smurf attack, plus smurf attack prevention pointers

 - Configure your routers and devices to not forward or respond to ICMP Echo Requests.

-You might also adjust your firewall to not allow pings from outside of your network.
-Investing in a new router can help, as well, as these configurations often default on newer devices.
+You might also adjust your firewall to not allow pings from outside your network.
+Investing in a new router can help as well, as these configurations often default on newer devices.

-Fictional “Smurfs” might be adorable, but smurf attacks are not.
-And even as smurfing might not be considered the most pressing of modern-day cyberattacks, understanding what is smurfing can help you spot and stop similar DDoS attacks.
+Fictional Smurfs might be adorable, but smurf attacks are not.
+And even though smurfing might not be the most prevalent modern-day cyberattack, understanding what smurfing is can help you spot and stop similar DDoS attacks.

 Editorial note: Our articles provide educational information for you.
 Our offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about Cyber Safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.
 The Norton and LifeLock brands are part of Gen Digital Inc.